Code-Institute-Submissions/smtilson-pp1-boardgames/README.md

 4. favicon

 #### Mentor
 I received a lot of support from my mentor.
 This took the form of helpful tips, explaining what to focus on in terms of prioritization, and which design decisions were relevant for the assessment criteria.
+He suggested having only the single h element on my landing page.
+He also provided me with sample readmes from previous students, these were vary helpful.
+For example, they made me aware of the lighthouse tool.

 #### Tutor Support
 I had a great deal of difficulty addressing certain responsiveness issues.
 Things kept on displaying differently depending on the zoom parameter on dev tools.
 In fact, what was happening is that the width was staying fixed but changing the zoom parameter impacted the height in pixels, and this is what was causing the change.
 This issue made predicting the appearance of my site very difficult, as you can not account for how much of the screen the operating system and the browser will take up (yet?).
 The Tutor advised that I opt for a more robust design choice to address the ambiguity, which was to remove a certain feature and opt for something simpler.
 As described in [this bug](#tutor-support-bug)

 #### Feedback on Slack
-- Daisy_mentor
-She pointed out to me that it would be good to decrease the size of the h1 header element on screens smaller than 360px.
+- <a name="daisy-mentor">Daisy_mentor</a>, a mentor on slack She pointed out to me that it would be good to decrease the size of the h1 header element on screens smaller than 360px.
 She also pointed out to me that my form button wasn't working.
 These things have been corrected for.

 - Fellow students